Kate Beirness: Personal life

 Beirness was born and raised in Port Perry, Ontario and is a graduate of the University of Ontario Institute of Technology.
 She was a standout basketball player throughout high school until a torn ACL forced her to switch gears and pursue a career in sports broadcasting.

+Beirness was in a long-term relationship with TSN colleague Darren Dutchyshen until his death in 2024, although this was not publicly revealed until after Dutchyshen's death.